rm-hull/luma.lcd/doc/install.rst

 Installation
 ------------
 .. warning::
-   Ensure that the :ref:`pre-requisites` from the previous section have been performed, checked and tested before proceeding.
+   Ensure that the :ref:`Pre-requisites` from the Hardware section have been performed, checked and tested before proceeding.

 .. note:: The library has been tested against Python 3.5, 3.6, 3.7 and 3.8.